Hypercubed/autocmdr/Readme.md

 autocmdr
 =============

-autocmdr is a both a command line interface (CLI) for running tasks and a set of components for building CLIs.  autocmdr is designed to work with [generator-commander](https://github.com/Hypercubed/generator-commander) to enable easily building of great CLI apps.
+autocmdr is a both a command line interface for running tasks and a set of components for building CLIs.  autocmdr is designed to work with [generator-commander](https://github.com/Hypercubed/generator-commander) to enable easily building of commander.js command line apps.

 autocmdr itself was partially built using autocmdr/[generator-commander](https://github.com/Hypercubed/generator-commander).
 Please also see the obligatory todo app here [todo-md](https://github.com/Hypercubed/todo-md) (Works with GFM task lists!!).